Justice and Home Affairs

 - Better mutual legal assistance

-- Enhanced courts’ efficiency and reduced backlogs
+- Enhanced courts’ efficiency and reduced backlogs through the use of alternative dispute resolution mechanisms

 - Acted as a hub for cooperation for SEE Judicial Training Institutions Network and SEE Associations of Mediators Network we launched, developing training tools and materials, and creating regional expert database